neumino/neumino.github.io/movies.md

-## Opening soon

-### Bumblebee
+### Drug$
-*Released on 2018-12-15, vote average 5.4*
+*Released on 2018-12-15, vote average 9*

-On the run in the year 1987, Bumblebee finds refuge in a junkyard in a small Californian beach town.
-Charlie, on the cusp of turning 18 and trying to find her place in the world, discovers Bumblebee, battle-scarred and broken.
-When Charlie revives him, she quickly learns this is no ordinary yellow VW bug.
+A feature-length documentary about the soaring price of medicines in the U.S., featuring interviews with academics, patients, advocates and political leaders, including Senator Bernie Sanders and Congressman Elijah Cummings.
+In a titanic struggle against corporate greed, see how a diverse group of concerned Americans is fighting back to keep lifesaving medicines affordable for us all.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/fAIX12F6958?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/3OIQAn5jAbM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

 ### Dumplin&#39;
-*Released on 2018-12-20, vote average 7.4*
+*Released on 2018-12-07, vote average 7.3*

 To prove a point about measuring up and fitting in, Texas teen Willowdean “Dumplin’” Dickson enters a local pageant run by her ex-beauty queen mom.